Neural Methods for Amortized Inference: NEURAL SUMMARY STATISTICS

 \subsection{Implicit neural summary statistics}

-The ability of neural networks to extract relevant summary statistics from the data is analogous to their ability to learn features that are useful for predicting an outcome, for example in image recognition; this property is often referred to as representation learning.
-Feature extraction happens in the early layers of neural networks; similarly one can design networks for amortised inference with the view that the first few layers extract useful (i.e., highly informative) summary statistics.
+The ability of neural networks to extract relevant summary statistics from data is analogous to their ability to learn features that are useful for predicting an outcome, for example in image recognition; this property is often referred to as representation learning.
+Feature extraction happens in the early layers of neural networks; similarly one can design networks for amortized inference so that the first few layers extract informative summary statistics.